akilcodes-7/Bandit-CTF-Journey/Bandit-Level-28.md

 ### 🧠 Explanation
 The `git clone` command connects to the remote Git server over SSH and downloads the private repository.
 The `cd repo` command moves into the cloned repository directory.
-The `cat README.md` command shows the current content of the README file, which has the password redacted.
+The `cat README.md` command displays the current version of the README file, which has the password removed.
-The `git log -p` command displays the full commit history along with file differences.
-By reviewing previous commits, the original version of the README file is found, which contains the password.
+The `git log -p` command shows the complete commit history along with file differences.
+By examining earlier commits, the original README file containing the password is recovered.

 ---

 ### 🔐 Concept Learned
-This level demonstrates how version control systems retain historical data even after information is removed.
+This level demonstrates that deleting sensitive data from a Git repository does not remove it from history.
-It highlights the importance of reviewing commit history when sensitive data has been accidentally committed and later deleted.
+It highlights the importance of reviewing commit history when investigating data leaks and the need for proper secret-handling in version-controlled projects.